-- our dedicated bundled checkout capability in your online checkout/platform to enable a buyer with or without an account to send a payment to your account; and
+- Our dedicated bundled checkout capability in your online checkout/platform to enable a buyer with or without an account to send a payment to your account.

-We may offer you all, any part or any combination of parts of the new checkout solution as our new checkout solution service.
-If we offer you the new checkout solution service and you choose to use it, in addition to this user agreement, you agree to the following further terms relating to the following capabilities:
+We may offer you all, any part or any combination of parts of the checkout solution.
+If we offer you the checkout solution and you choose to use it, in addition to this user agreement, you agree to the following further terms relating to the following capabilities:

-- when you use our APM functionality as part of the new checkout solution, the PayPal Alternative Payment Methods Agreement; and
+- When you use our APM functionality as part of the checkout solution, the PayPal Alternative Payment Methods Agreement.

-- our Custom Card Fields service as part of the new checkout solution; and
+- Our Advanced Credit and Debit Card Payments service as part of the new checkout solution.

-Fees which may be set out in the PayPal Alternative Payment Methods Agreement, the PayPal Online Card Payment Services Agreement for the UK, Gibraltar, Jersey, Guernsey and Isle of Man and the PayPal Online Card Payment Services Agreement for elsewhere do not apply to your use of the new checkout solution.
-Instead, our special Fees for using the new checkout solution apply.
+Fees which may be set out in the PayPal Alternative Payment Methods Agreement, and the PayPal Online Card Payment Services Agreement do not apply to your use of the new checkout solution.
+Instead, our special fees for using the new checkout solution apply.